AlphaTiles/AlphaTiles/README.md

 ## Sample build assets

 You may wish to use one or more of our publicly-available build asset bundles found at https://github.com/AlphaTiles/PublicLanguageAssets as samples.
 Note that you will still need to provide your own `google-services.json` file to use these build assets.

+# Minimum API levels

+By default, the code in this repository runs on a minimum API level of 17.
+Tailoring the features below would tailor the minimum API level required.

+API 16 = Jelly Bean (4.1) - required for Firebase
+API 17 = Jelly Bean MR1 (4.2) - required for forcing RTL/LTR layout direction
+API 21 = Lollipop (5.0) - required for correct display of special characters in TextViews without Grandroid, etc.